UPDATE: Please note all figures have been updated as of May 6, 2017.

-November 10 1984, US Billboard Hot 100.
-David Bowie hit Blue Jean was living his last week inside the Top 10 at #8, it remains the very last time the British singer visited the top tier as a solo act.
-Higher on charts at #3, Prince anthem song Purple Rain help strong while the album of the same name was on its 15th – out of 24 – week at #1.
-Still within’ that Hot 100 Top 10, George Michael teen group Wham! was featuring at #4 with Wake Me Up Before You Go-Go soon-to-be #1 smash while the album Make It Big debuted on the album front.
-Year 2016 has really been a brutal end of an era for an entire generation.
+November 10 1984.
+US Billboard Hot 100.
+David Bowie hit Blue Jean was spending its last week inside the Top 10 at #8.
+It remains the very last time the British singer visited the top tier as a solo act.
+Higher on the charts at #3, Prince anthem song Purple Rain was going strong, while the album of the same name was on its 15th – out of 24 – week at #1.
+Still within’ that Hot 100 Top 10, George Michael in his teen group Wham! werefeaturing at #4 with Wake Me Up Before You Go-Go (soon-to-be #1 smash) while the album Make It Big debuted.
+The year 2016 has really been a brutal end of an era for an entire generation.

-An entire generation indeed as it wasn’t only about 1984.
-From 1977 to 1989, only 4 solo artists managed to get an album 10+ weeks at #1 in the US – Michael Jackson with Thriller, Whitney Houston with both Whitney Houston and Whitney, Prince with Purple Rain and George Michael with Faith.
-Within’ a few years, all of them passed away with none coming even close to turn 60.
-While fans inevitably moan the death of George Michael on December 25 – talk about a twisted fate for the singer of Last Christmas – we will make him a tribute as well by going through his classic catalog.
+An entire generation indeed… as it wasn’t only about 1984.
+From 1977 to 1989, only 4 solo artists had an album spend 10+ weeks at #1 in the US – Michael Jackson with Thriller, Whitney Houston with both Whitney Houston and Whitney, Prince with Purple Rain and George Michael with Faith.
+In the last several years all of them passed away with none of them coming even close to turning 60.
+While fans inevitably mourn the death of George Michael on December 25 – talk about a twisted fate for the singer of Last Christmas – we will make our own tribute as well by going through his classic catalog.

-Releasing his first single at 19 only as part of the duet Wham! along with his friend Andrew Ridgeley, the Greek descendant George Michael rise to fame was absolutely unstoppable.
-A mere five years after his first record he had dropped hits as cult as Wake Me Up Before You Go-Go, Careless Whisper, Last Christmas and Faith.
-Let’s remember not only those songs but the full catalog of the artist.
-To better understand his impact we will be applying our classic CSPC template to his discography.
+Releasing his first single at only 19, as part of the duet Wham! along with his friend Andrew Ridgeley, the Greek descendant George Michael’s rise to fame was absolutely unstoppable.
+A mere five years after his first record he had dropped cult hits such as Wake Me Up Before You Go-Go, Careless Whisper, Last Christmas and Faith.
+Let’s not only remember those songs but George’s full catalog.